BXBZwe/SP2AMS/README.md

 # Apartment Management System & Dashboard Analysis

-A modern, efficient management system for PS Park Apartment to track tenants, rooms, and generate monthly bills, replacing the outdated 20+ year old system.
+A modern stand-alone desktop app with efficient management system for PS Park Apartment to track tenants, rooms, and generate monthly bills, replacing the outdated 20+ year old system.

 ## Our App Showcase